Three Things to Focus On in 2017

 Solving the math problem is key to increasing completion rates.
 Embracing new models for remediation and adaptive learning, like they do at Austin Community College, can also help.
 We also need to be better about identifying early-on in the semester those students who are at risk of dropping out.
 Data can help with this.

-Through a new research partnership with Colorado State University, our data science team at McGraw-Hill Education is testing a model that uses millions of their own data points to make predictions about students in need of intervention.
+Through a new research partnership with Colorado State University, our data science team at McGraw-Hill is testing a model that uses millions of their own data points to make predictions about students in need of intervention.

 Has a student not logged into the course software in over week?
 Have they missed three consecutive assignments?
 At the beginning of the semester how long did it take for them to access their digital course materials?
 Smart data and research-tested algorithms can help give instructors and college administrators early indications that a student is at risk of failing or dropping out.
 We’re looking forward to seeing how the research at Colorado State goes, and continuing to help improve systems like these.